Home

 Conference Proceedings

-• Pilar ALC, Francisco MV, Bratt KGM, Carter CA, Peterson AJL, Carter DO (2025) A decomposition scoring system for indoor death scenes.
+• Pilar ALC, et al. (2025) A decomposition scoring system for indoor death scenes.
 Proceedings of the American Academy of Forensic Sciences 77th Annual Scientific Conference.
 31:694.

-• Metcalf JL, Burcham Z, Knight R, Carter DO (2024) A decade into developing a microbiome tool for predicting the postmortem interval: where are we now and where are we going?
-Proceedings of the 76th Annual Meeting of the American Academy of Forensic Sciences.
+• Metcalf JL, et al. (2024) A decade into developing a microbiome tool for predicting the postmortem interval: where are we now and where are we going?
+Proceedings of the American Academy of Forensic Sciences 76th Annual Scientific Conference.
 30:870.

-• Carter DO, Carter CA, Sanger SS (2023) The things every court should know about decomposing remains.
-Proceedings of the 75th Annual Meeting of the American Academy of Forensic Sciences.
+• Carter DO, Carter CA, Sanger SS (2023) Ten things every court should know about decomposing remains.
+Proceedings of the American Academy of Forensic Sciences 75th Annual Scientific Conference.
 29:595.

-• Burcham Z, Belk A, Emmons A, et al. (2022) Microbial dynamic of human decomposition accurately estimate postmortem interval.
-Proceedings of the 74th Annual Meeting of the American Academy of Forensic Sciences.
+• Burcham Z, et al. (2022) Microbial dynamic of human decomposition accurately estimate postmortem interval.
+Proceedings of the American Academy of Forensic Sciences 74th Annual Scientific Conference.
 28:260.

 4744 Telephone Road, Suite 3 - 118, Ventura, CA 93003, USA